disinibale/vid-moment-extractor/README.md

 buffer_before = 1.5         # Seconds to include before the keyword is spoken
 buffer_after = 3.0          # Seconds to include after the keyword is spoken
 min_duration = 60           # Minimum total duration for any clip (in seconds)
-fps = "60"                  # Frame rate for the output clips
+merge_threshold = 10        # Max seconds between moments to merge them into one clip fps = "60"                  # Frame rate for the output clips video_codec = "h264_nvenc"  # FFMPEG video encoder.
+Use 'libx264' for CPU.
 ```

 ---